 I run the Deerfield Valley Games Night, which happens at the Town of Whitingham's Municipal Center in Jacksonville, Vermont (directions) from 6:00pm to 9:00pm on the second Thursday of every month.
-That means there's one today.
+The next one will be March 8.

 We play a large variety of tabletop games.
 Many people bring games and we play whatever those present are interested in.
 If there are lots of people we can play multiple games at the same time.
 The regulars already know all the games that the other regulars bring and have fun playing them again.
 But, we always like some variety so encourage people to bring new games.